Hussein-Sharifi/ETL/README.md

   - `"limit=<integer>"`  (Number of statements to fetch)
 - `--save_to`: Folder name for saving raw and processed data.
 Also used as a prefix for SQL tables.
 - `--timestamp`: Boolean flag to append timestamps to filenames.
 This argument will also append new data to SQL tables instead of overwriting them (useful for scheduled tasks).

+You need to specify whether arguments are passed manually or using config YAML file. i.e. these arguments are mutually exclusive.
+All other arguments are required except timestamp.
+Note that you should still pass all queries even if only processing stocks or statements.

 #### 1. Example (Manual Arguments)